 Mafra Portugal real estate – a taste of luxury

-There are several options for luxury homes in Mafra, with many properties that have private pools, gyms, and security.
-You also have properties in Ericeira and on the coast (still in the Mafra municipality) that provide luxury properties with waterfront views of the Atlantic.
+There are several options for luxury homes in Mafra, with many properties with private pools, gyms, and security.
+You also have properties in Ericeira and on the coast (still in the Mafra municipality) that provide luxury properties with waterfront, unobstructed views of the Atlantic.

-While luxury properties are obviously expensive, buyers should be happy to know that compared to other western European countries, luxury prices are still fairly modest.
+While luxury properties are obviously expensive, buyers will be glad to know that compared to other western European countries, prices are still fairly modest.

 Therefore, following the birth of his daughter, Dona Maria Pia, the king started to build the palace, initially as a quite modest building.
 However, the German architect, Ludwig, was contacted and the plan underwent considerable alterations as a result of the opulence and luxury that Portugal was experiencing at the time, due to the riches coming in overseas from Brazil.
-The impressive result can be seen for yourself firsthand, and the palace was built in a record time from 1717 to 1730.
+The impressive result can be seen for yourself firsthand if you pay a visit to the palace.
+The palace was built in a record time from 1717 to 1730.

 In the surrounding areas, it is worth visiting the village of Sobreiro, where José Franco’s ceramics workshop can be found and you can enjoy the authentic and cultural aspects of local village life.

-From the city of Mafra, you are very close to Ericeira, which is a World Surf Reserve, with outstanding beaches, quaint restaurants, and a distinctly local feel – to see more about Ericeira, our article here will provide you with all that you need to know.
+From the city of Mafra, you are very close to Ericeira, which is a World Surf Reserve, with outstanding beaches, quaint restaurants, and a distinctly local feel – to find out more about Ericeira, our overview of Ericeira Portugal Real Estate will provide you with all that you need to know.
 Elsewhere, both Cascais and Sintra are easily reachable for beach and nature lovers.

 Lifestyle in Mafra